-The Clause Library is primarily meant for customers using Conga Composer as their document generation solution for Conga Contracts, as opposed to customers using Salesforce CPQ for document generation.
+The Clause Library is primarily meant for customers using Conga Composer as their document generation solution for Conga Contracts for Salesforce, as opposed to customers using Salesforce CPQ for document generation.

-The Clause Library consists of the following custom objects in the Conga Contracts managed package:
+The Clause Library consists of the following custom objects in the Conga Contracts for Salesforce managed package: